deckhouse/dmt/pkg/linters/container/README.md

 ## Description

 Checks containers inside the template spec.
 This linter protects against the next cases:

 - containers with the duplicated names
 - containers with the duplicated env variables
 - misconfigured images repository and digest
 - imagePullPolicy is "Always" (should be unspecified or "IfNotPresent")
 - ephemeral storage is not defined in .resources
 - SecurityContext is not defined
+- ReadOnlyRootFilesystem is not set to true (prevents write access to container root filesystem)
+- AllowPrivilegeEscalation is not set to false (prevents privilege escalation attacks)
+- Seccomp profile is not properly configured (ensures default seccomp filtering is enabled)
 - container uses port <= 1024
 - Checks for probes defined in containers.

 ## Settings example